-Now suppose that the developer removes something.h and updates maude.c so that this include is no longer needed.
-If he runs make, he will get an error because there is no way to create something.h.
+Now suppose that you remove something.h and update maude.c so that this include is no longer needed.
+If you run make, you will get an error because there is no way to create something.h.

 We fixed this problem in a later release by further massaging the output of gcc to include a dummy dependency for each header file.